foundriesio/docs/source/reference-manual/security/secure-boot-ti-am62x.rst

 .. _ref-secure-boot-ti-am62x.rst:

-Secure Boot on TI am62x
+Secure Boot on TI AM62x
 =======================

-Secure TI devices requires all the images in the boot chain (tiboot3.bin, tispl.bin and u-boot.img) to be authenticated by ROM.
+Secure TI devices require all images in the boot chain (tiboot3.bin, tispl.bin and u-boot.img) to be authenticated by ROM.

 In order to create valid boot images, the initial public software images